cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 BlindSign is functionally a remote procedure call for applying the RSA private key operation.
 As such, side channel resistance is paramount to protect the private key from exposure {{RemoteTimingAttacks}}.
-Implementations MUST implement RSA blinding as a side channel attack mitigation.
-One mechanism is described in Section 10 of
+Implementations SHOULD implement some form of side channel attack mitigation, such as RSA blinding as described in Section 10 of
 {{?TimingAttacks=DOI.10.1007/3-540-68697-5_9}}.
-Failure to do so may lead to side channel attacks that leak the private signing key.
+Failure to apply such mitigations can lead to side channel attacks that leak the private signing key.

 Beyond timing side channels, {{?FAULTS=DOI.10.1007/3-540-69053-0_4}} describes the importance of implementation safeguards that protect against fault attacks that can also leak the private signing key.
 These safeguards require that implementations check that the result of the private key operation when signing is correct, i.e., given s = RSASP1(skS, m), verify that m = RSAVP1(pkS, s).
-Implementations MUST apply this (or equivalent) safeguard to mitigate fault attacks, even if they are not implementations based on the Chinese remainder theorem.
+Implementations SHOULD apply this (or equivalent) safeguard to mitigate fault attacks, even if they are not implementations based on the Chinese remainder theorem.